Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M0
 </pre>

+### Tabs {.tabset}

+#### M0 in RepRapFirmware 3.5 and later

+The effect of M0 depends on the state of the machine.

+1. The firmware finishes any moves left in its buffer.
+1. **Either**: if the axes are homed and if a print is paused (M25), it executes the macro file **cancel.g** if present.
+  **Or**: if M0 is sent at any other time, **stop.g** is run if present.
+1. If there is no stop.g or cancel.g file (as appropriate) then all heaters are turned off too.
+Note: *From RRF 3.5b1, When a print file completes normally then file stop.g is run automatically even if the print file did not end with a M0 command.*

+Note: Motors are not put into idle mode automatically, instead the normal idle mode setting via M84 and M906 I are used.

+#### M0 in RepRapFirmware 3.4 and earlier

 The effect of M0 depends on the state of the machine.

 1. The firmware finishes any moves left in its buffer.